MEE Subject Guide

 Partnership and corporate governance are the other two pillars.
 For partnerships, the MEE tests formation (when does a partnership exist?), partner authority to bind the partnership, liability of partners for partnership obligations, and fiduciary duties partners owe each other.
 For corporations, the focus is on fiduciary duties of directors and officers (duty of care, duty of loyalty), the business judgment rule, shareholder derivative suits, and piercing the corporate veil.

 LLC issues are a growing testing area.
 MEE questions may test LLC member duties, the distinction between member-managed and manager-managed LLCs, and the limited liability protections LLCs provide.
-These questions often overlap with partnership and corporate concepts, so understanding fiduciary duties across all entity types is essential.
+The July 2023 MEE combined agency, partnership, and LLC issues in a single question.
+Understanding fiduciary duties across all entity types is essential because the examiners frequently cross entity boundaries within a single fact pattern.

 How to Approach a Business Associations Essay